True Velocity RM338: History

 General Dynamics first realized the capability gap being experienced by U.S. forces in Afghanistan around 2010.
 In many cases, troops were on low ground and being engaged by PKM machine gun fire from the high ground, forcing them to return fire from where they were instead of being able to seek a better position.
-The M2 .50-caliber machine gun is too heavy for use by dismounted patrols, and rounds from an M240 begin to drift off-target at 800 meters, especially when shooting upwards.
+The M2 machine gun is too heavy for use by dismounted patrols, and rounds from an M240 begin to drift off-target at 800 meters, especially when shooting upwards.
 At closer ranges, an M240 is accurate but does not have enough penetrating power against hard structures.
-The Precision Sniper Rifle competition going on at that time also showed the U.S. military was interested in infantry weapons with a 1,500-meter range.
+The Precision Sniper Rifle competition going on at that time also showed that the U.S. military was interested in an infantry general-purpose machine guns with a 1,500-meter range.
 To achieve desired range capabilities, the .338-caliber was chosen, specifically the .338 Norma Magnum over the .338 Lapua Magnum for several reasons including greater barrel life and a less tapered case for better use in a push-through design metallic disintegrating link.
 At 1,000 yd, the 7.62 NATO's velocity drops to about 1,000 ft/s; at that range, the .338NM travels at 2,000 ft/s and out to 1,100 yd, the round is capable of defeating Level III armor.
 A machine gun was then designed around the concept with Short Recoil Impulse Averaging technology, uses available subsystem components to keep cost down, and has a broad view 6-power scope to enable point target engagement out to 1,000-1,200 meters.
 The development of prototypes was entirely company-funded and took 12 months.
 The LWMMG was first unveiled on 15 May 2012 at the Joint Armaments Conference in Seattle, Washington.

 An improved LWMMG was displayed at AUSA 2014 with its weight decreased to 22 lb.
-Previously, the gun underwent a firing demonstration with special operations elements at Camp Roberts, California.
+Previously, the machine gun underwent a firing demonstration with special operations elements at Camp Roberts, California.
 When firing from a bipod, the gunners were able to fire directly and hit targets as far out as 1,950 m.
-At that range, a .50 caliber machine gun is designed to be an area weapon and could only fire accurately with single shots, while the LWMMG can maintain accurate automatic fire beyond what the .50 Cal is capable of.
-This showed the weapon's significance of hitting targets at longer ranges than what an M240 can do that would require the use of a vehicle-mounted .50 caliber weapon.
-A demonstration firing of the LWMMG is expected to take place in late October at Fort Benning, Georgia.
+At that range, the LWMMG was able to maintain accurate automatic fire.
+This showed the LWMMG's significance of hitting targets at longer ranges.
+Another firing demonstration of the LWMMG is expected to take place in late October at Fort Benning, Georgia.

 In April 2021 the technical data package for the LWMMG was sold to LoneStar Future Weapons.

 In November 2021 True Velocity Ammo acquired LoneStar Future Weapons.